CSCfi/csc-user-guide/docs/cloud/rahti/storage/objectstorage.md

 EXPOSE 8080
 ```

-Then you can deploy this `nginx` with this Deployment file:
+You can deploy this `nginx` server with this Deployment:

 ```yaml
 apiVersion: apps/v1